Maine passed a law to try to prevent mass shootings. Some say more is needed after Lewiston killings

 “It is far too easy for people with dangerous histories to get guns,” Nichols said.
 “Policymakers need tighter restrictions so guns can be kept away from people who are dangerous.”

-Overall, however, people with mental illnesses are not at a higher risk of being violent than those without a diagnosis, she said.
+Overall, however, people with mental illnesses are not at a significantly higher risk of being violent towards others than those without a diagnosis, she said.

+In fact, people with mental illnesses are far more likely to be victims of violent crime than perpetrators, and access to firearms is a big part of the problem, mental health experts say.

 On Thursday morning, gun control advocates in the state began organizing and the Maine Legislature’s gun safety caucus met.
 Democratic state Rep. Kristen Cloutier, a former Lewiston mayor, called the shootings “surreal and heartbreaking” and called for stronger measures to prevent gun violence.